jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 <details markdown="1" id="observer-unreal">
 <summary><b>In Unreal:</b></summary>
-A Delegate with a single argument can act as an observable, you just have to remember to update it when you update the value tied to it:
+A Delegate with a single argument can act as an observable; you just have to remember to update it when you update the value tied to it:

 {% highlight cpp %}
 DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam(FOnValueChanged, int32, NewValue);